Discover the Holy Land

 Mount Scopus and the Mount of Olives

-The Garden of Gethsemane
+Garden of Gethsemane

-At the foot of the Mount of Olives, among ancient olive trees — some dated to over 900 years old — the Garden of Gethsemane preserves the memory of the night when Jesus prayed with tears of blood before His arrest.
-The stillness that pervades the garden makes this one of the most moving places on the entire journey.
+At the foot of the Mount of Olives, among ancient olive trees — some dated to over 900 years — the Garden of Gethsemane preserves the memory of the night when Jesus prayed with tears of blood before His arrest.
+The silence that pervades the garden makes this one of the most moving places on the entire journey.

 Via Dolorosa

-The Church of the Holy Sepulchre
+Church of the Holy Sepulchre

-The Church of Saint Anne
+Church of Saint Anne

-The Pool of Bethesda
+Pool of Bethesda